php-fig/container/docs/Delegate-lookup.md

 - If the fetched entry has dependencies, **instead** of performing the dependency lookup in the container, the lookup is performed on the *delegate container*.

-Important!
-By default, the lookup SHOULD be performed on the delegate container **only**, not on the container itself.
+Important: By default, the dependency lookups SHOULD be performed on the delegate container **only**, not on the container itself.

 It is however allowed for containers to provide exception cases for special entries, and a way to lookup into the same container (or another container) instead of the delegate container.

-2. Package / Interface
+3. Package / Interface
 ----------------------

-This feature is not tied to any interface or package.
+This feature is not tied to any code, interface or package.